 This committee's primary purpose is to evaluate the affiliation materials (Affiliation Form, Petition of Interest, and Constitution and Bylaws) of newly forming student organizations.
 In its evaluation process, the Club Approval and Finance Committee provides feedback, suggestions, and resources to newly forming student organizations.
 Once the affiliation materials have been reviewed and revised to their satisfaction, this committee has the authority to recommend new groups to ASWU Senate for official recognition as student organizations.

-For more information contact ASWU Treasurer, Derek Hanson.
+For more information contact ASWU Treasurer, Greg Ebert.

 Family Weekend staff creates, plans, coordinates and attends all events during this program each fall semester.